Pirot: Modern history

 On 16 December 1877, during the Serbian-Ottoman War (1876–1877), the Serbian army entered Pirot.
 This raised a conflict between the Serbian authorities and the local Bulgarian citizens led by Evstatiy of Pelagonia, the bishop of the Bulgarian Exarchate's Nishava eparchy.
-Pirot and its region were part of liberated Bulgaria according to Treaty of San Stefano.
+Pirot and its region were part of liberated Bulgaria according to the Treaty of San Stefano.
 The Treaty of Berlin (1878) saw Pirot and Vranje ceded to Serbia.
 A part of the local Bulgarians left the town and settled in Bulgaria.

 The 1879 Serbian regional population census registered that Pirot had a population of 76,892 people, and 11,005 households.
 It was temporarily occupied by the Bulgarian army after the Serbo-Bulgarian War, between 15 November and 15 December 1885 [O.S.].
 During World War I, the Bulgarian army entered Pirot on 14 October 1915 and occupied the city as well as the whole Pomoravlje region.

 In the Interwar period, the Internal Western Outland Revolutionary Organization engaged in repeated attacks against the Yugoslav police and army.
 From 1929 to 1941, Pirot was part of the Morava Banovina of the Kingdom of Yugoslavia.
 During World War II Bulgaria occupied the so-called Western Outlands, as well as Pirot and Vranje.
 After the Second World War, these regions were returned to Yugoslavia.
 After the dissolution of Yugoslavia, these areas remained within the Serbian state.

 Pirot was granted city status in February 2016.